tristanzickovich/ucr-cs100/textbook/C++/boost/smartpointers.md

 That means you don’t have to determine where to place the delete!
 Each smart pointer has a unique set of instructions that determine when it will be deleted.
 You will choose which of the smart pointers to use based on the circumstance.
-Lastly, they're just as easy to declare as raw pointers!
+They're easy to declare, leaving no reason not to use them where applicable.
 Let's take a look at scoped and shared pointer declarations:

 ```
 	#include <iostream>